logic-and-applications/rocq-lna/README.md

         code --install-extension maximedenes.vscoq
         ```

-   4. Opening VS Code with the VsCoq extension active for the first time will probably throw up the following error message, ignore it.
+   4. Opening VS Code with the VsCoq extension active for the first time will probably throw the following error message, ignore it by choosing 'Cancel'
       ![Error message throw after installing vscoq, ignore it](images/vscoq-installation-error.png)
-      Click it away by pressing `Cancel` and proceed to the next step, where we will solve it.
+      Proceed to the next step, where we will solve it.

-5. To make `vscoq` able to function, we will add the path to the installed location of `vscoqtop` to the User Settings of the extension:
+5. To solve this we will add the path to the installed location of `vscoqtop` to the User Settings of the extension:

    1. Find the path to `vscoqtop`.
 For Windows users using the installer this will be